Piya-l/template-LAMP-stack-with-CICD/README.md

 This project leverages GitHub Actions to automate the build, test, and deployment processes.
 Upon changes to the `main` branch, the CI/CD pipeline automatically builds the Docker image, pushes it to Docker Hub, and updates the Docker Hub repository description.

+## Project Configuration

+This section outlines key configuration files that allow you to customize the project's behavior.

+*   `.env.example`: This file serves as a template for environment variables.
+Copy it to `.env` and modify the values to configure database credentials, application settings, and other environment-specific parameters. **Do not commit your `.env` file to version control.**
+*   `config/apache-custom.conf`: This file allows for custom Apache configurations.
+Any directives placed here will be included in the Apache server configuration within the Docker container, enabling you to override default settings or add new virtual hosts, rewrite rules, etc.
+*   `database/.my-healthcheck.cnf`: This file is used by the MySQL container's healthcheck to connect to the database and verify its status.
+It contains credentials specifically for the healthcheck process.

 ## Key Configuration Files

 Here's a list of important configuration files within this project: